 May help combat free radicals

-Okra is packed with antioxidants.
+Okra is a functional food packed with antioxidants.
 Though we make some antioxidants naturally, we need them in the right quantities to help balance free radicals in our body.
 Free radicals are created naturally by processes in our bodies, but without antioxidants to balance them can cause cellular damage known as oxidative damage.
 The state of these two being imbalanced in our bodies is called oxidative stress.
 This condition damages cells and has been linked to several chronic diseases such as diabetes, heart disease, certain cancers, and neurodegenerative diseases (like Alzheimer’s disease and Parkinson’s disease).

 Oxidative stress is also linked to aging.
 It’s less important than reducing your risk of chronic diseases, but lowering oxidative stress in your body may also reduce your chances of developing premature aging of the skin, which shows up as fine lines and wrinkles.
 This imbalance does that because it causes inflammation and aging of our skin.
 Luckily, we can bring antioxidants and free radicals back into equilibrium through dietary intake of antioxidants--and okra is one food source of these vital nutrients.